Riley Greene Preview, Player Props: Tigers vs. Guardians

-Riley Greene -- with a slugging percentage of .632 in his past 10 games, including two home runs -- will be in action for the Detroit Tigers versus the Cleveland Guardians, with Tanner Bibee on the hill, on August 19 at 7:10 PM ET.
+On Sunday, Riley Greene (.605 slugging percentage in past 10 games, including two home runs) and the Detroit Tigers play the Cleveland Guardians, whose starting pitcher will be Logan Allen.
+First pitch is at 1:40 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Guardians.
+He had a one-hit performance in his previous game (1-for-4) against the Guardians.

 Riley Greene Game Info & Props vs. the Guardians